Getting out of Queenstown was almost as bad as the Bluff exit nightmare, ie, a long trek in fairly brutal terrain.

 Lake Hayes was attractive enough although the mass of huge houses that litter the other side are contradicting to the original reason people had in coming here, they ain’t so picturesque.

-The old Shotover bridge was interesting, despite the rain the river was running quite low to these eyes, a beautiful grey green colour, no need for me to experience the river in an adrenaline rush onboard a closely packed jet boat, from above is alright for me, no noises other than the hum of traffic on the 1975 replacement bridge 100 m downstream and the river in itself.
-And the occasional dog walker, or runner.
+The old Shotover Bridge was interesting, despite the rain, the river was running quite low to these eyes, with a beautiful grey-green colour.
+No need for me to experience the river in an adrenaline rush onboard a closely packed jet boat; from above is alright for me.
+There are no noises other than the hum of traffic on the 1975 replacement bridge 100 m downstream and the sound of the river itself.
+And the occasional dog walker or runner.

-The day was more or less cloudless, some high haze late in the day.
+The day was more or less cloudless, with some high haze developing late in the day.
 Summer is here.

 I’m well prepared.
-I had 50 strength sunscreen applied liberally, my Lawrence of Arabia headgear and a new long sleeved shirt with collar I found yesterday, planning for some hot summer days ahead.
+I had 50 SPF sunscreen applied liberally, my Lawrence of Arabia headgear, and a new long-sleeved shirt with a collar that I found yesterday, all in preparation for some hot summer days ahead.

-I installed the Motutapu track on my GPS and was surprised to find that there’s another track to get over prior to the beginning that one.
-It might only be three hours to get over but the fact it’s called Big Hill might give some indication of how tomorrow bodes.
+I installed the Motutapu track on my GPS and was surprised to find that there’s another track before the beginning of that one.
+It might only take three hours to get over, but the fact that it’s called Big Hill might give some indication of how tomorrow will bode.

 There won’t be any all-night lights on here.